nnoaman/sdaf-gh-actions/README.md

 ### Prerequisites

 1. **Python**: Ensure Python 3.x is installed on your machine.
-You can download it from [Microsoft's website](https://www.python.org/downloads/).
+You can download it from [Python offcial website](https://www.python.org/downloads/).
 2. **Azure CLI**: Ensure the Azure CLI is installed.
 You can download it from [Azure CLI installation guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 ### Installation